keolo/keolo-com/content/posts/spec-driven-development.md

     DoD --> PR["Merge PR to Main Trunk<br/>(Feature Flagged)"]
 ```

-### Isolated Workspaces & Topological Execution
+### Isolated Worktrees & Topological Ordering

-Executing tasks directly in a shared working copy invites git conflicts, untracked artifacts, and context pollution.
-The build workflow automatically checks out an isolated Git worktree per task.
+Letting an AI write code directly in your active working branch is a quick way to accumulate git noise and untracked files.
+Check out an isolated Git worktree for each task (`feature/<slug>`).

-Furthermore, execution enforces topological dependencies: if a developer or agent attempts to execute `T2` while `T1` is still pending, the execution engine blocks the task and redirects attention to the unblocked dependency.
+Respect task dependencies.
+If `T2` depends on `T1`, don't attempt `T2` until `T1` is merged and verified.
+Keeping the order strict keeps context clean.

-### Executable Specs via Strict TDD
+### Why TDD Matters Even More with AI

-With an isolated workspace and scoped task in hand, **Test-Driven Development (TDD)** serves as the execution engine:
+With an isolated worktree and a clear task, **Test-Driven Development (TDD)** becomes your safety harness:

 ```
    ┌─────────┐